2011 Malawian Air Fouling Legislation: Solicitor General's interpretation

 Solicitor General Anthony Kamanga argued that the bill was not intended to include farting but instead, "fouling the air" was a reference to air pollution.
 He said fouling of the air can be done by burning tyres, rubbish and old computers or smoking, and thus spoiling the atmosphere of the neighbourhood.

 Kamanga said "How any reasonable or sensible person can construe the provision to criminalizing farting in public is beyond me".

 Reaction

 When Reuters distributed the story, saying "farting in public will no longer be just rude and discourteous to others, it will now be a crime", it was quickly picked up by the foreign press.

 British media

-The British tabloids in particular had a field day.
+The bill received attention from British tabloids.

 The Daily Mirror had the headline "Breaking wind is to become a crime in Malawi" and added "and it is already causing a stink".

 The Daily Express headline was "Law that put the wind up for you… Malawi bans flatulence".

 The Register added a sub-headline: "Clampdown on undisciplined bowels".